Hunt of a Lifetime

-Hunt of a Lifetime is a nonprofit organization dedicated to fulfilling hunting and fishing related wishes of children 21 and under with life-threatening illnesses.
+Hunt of a Lifetime Foundation inc. is a nonprofit 501(c)(3) organization dedicated to fulfilling hunting and fishing related wishes of children 21 and under with life-threatening illnesses.

 History

-In 1998, Hunt of a Lifetime founder Tina Pattison decided to grant the wish of her stepson, Matt, diagnosed with lymphoma, and began to raise money for a moose-hunting trip.
+In 1998, Hunt of a Lifetime Foundation Inc. Founder Tina Pattison decided to grant the wish of her stepson, Matt, diagnosed with lymphoma, and began to raise money for a moose-hunting trip.
 Matt was 19 and too old to qualify for help from the Make-A-Wish Foundation.
 However, Pattison sent him on the trip after raising funds from hunters and hunting-supply companies in the US and Canada.

 In 1999, Matt died of lymphoma.
 In that same year, the Make-A-Wish Foundation, responding to criticisms from animal rights groups and concerns over child safety, ceased granting hunting-related wishes.
 Cash donations collected at Matt's funeral were used to start the foundation.